mozilla/experimenter/cirrus/README.md

 # Cirrus

 Cirrus is a feature configuration server that allows clients to obtain a set of features based on their provided `client_id` and `context` information.
+There are two ways in which you can use Cirrus

+- Sidecar deployment
+- Nimbus cirrus shared service
   This document provides information on setting up the Cirrus environment, including required environment variables and commands for running and testing Cirrus.

 ## Environment Setup